 You’ll also have a blast working through the course as you compete in the weekly leagues and alongside your friends!

-By the end of the course, you’ll definitely be more advanced than when you started (I speak from experience!).
+By the end of the course, you’ll definitely be more advanced than when you started.

-However, given that the course only has 4 units, you’ll need to use other resources as well if you want to reach fluency.
+However, given that the course only has 4 sections, you’ll need to use other resources as well if you want to reach fluency.

 By itself, Duolingo’s Italian course could probably get you to an A2 level in reading and listening (so long as you’re doing enough passive learning as well).

 A good tool to use — either alongside Duolingo or after you’ve completed the course — is ItalianPod101.

 ItalianPod and Duolingo complement each other beautifully, as they both target areas that the other misses.
 Duolingo is great for reading and typing things out, whereas ItalianPod is brilliant for improving your listening and speaking.

 With ItalianPod you’ll also get essential resources like grammar packs, cultural insights, and learn the 2,000 most common Italian words — so by the end of the course, you should be able to understand as much as 80% of all Italian conversations.

 When used together, Duolingo and ItalianPod will give you everything you need to reach a comfortable level in Italian.